 - A rollover is when you move the money you saved in your 401(k) at work to an IRA you control.
 Most rollovers happen when people retire or get new jobs.

-- Doing a 401(k) rollover can frequently help you save on fees and take advantage of better investment options.
+- Doing a 401(k) rollover can help you save on fees and take advantage of better investment options.

-Introduction: 401(k) Rollover Options
+401(k) Rollover Options

 The government gives people tax breaks on retirement savings.
 But different kinds of retirement accounts have different tax breaks.
-When you are doing a rollover, you can decide to pay your taxes now or keep deferring them until retirement.

 401(k) to Traditional IRA Rollover